Calyx: Privacy-Preserving Multi-Token Optimistic-Rollup Protocol: Introduction

 \subsection{Related work}

-Achieving privacy while preserving the security guarantees of blockchain systems is a central research challenge and an active area of development.
+\textbf{Privacy-preserving payments.} Achieving privacy while preserving the security guarantees of blockchain systems is a central research challenge and an active area of development.
 The mainstream approach relies on cryptographic techniques that enable the verification of transaction execution without revealing sensitive information.
-For example, Zerocoin~\cite{zerocoin} and Zerocash~\cite{Zerocash} use zero-knowledge proof systems to validate transactions while hiding private information.
-Monero~\cite{alonso2020zero} uses ring signatures~\cite{RingConfidentialTransactions} to protect linkability.
-However, these systems are tailored for their native token.
-In Ethereum, protocols such as ZETH~\cite{belling2019zeth} uses a transaction mixing smart contract to protect linkability; Tornado Cash~\cite{Tornado} and Zether~\cite{Zether} employ transaction encryption and zero-knowledge proofs to enable privacy-preserving transfers.
-While these solutions enhance transaction privacy, they operate entirely at the L1 level; thus, the inherent throughput limitations remain.
+For example, Zerocoin~\cite{zerocoin} and Zerocash~\cite{Zerocash} use zero-knowledge proof systems to validate transactions while hiding private information, and Monero~\cite{alonso2020zero} uses ring signatures~\cite{RingConfidentialTransactions} to protect linkability.
+However, these systems are tailored to their own blockchains.
+Such a chain could serve as a sidechain bridged to Ethereum, but this alters the security assumptions, since maintaining the sidechain's security requires additional trust assumptions of its own.
+In Ethereum, protocols such as ZETH~\cite{belling2019zeth} use a transaction-mixing smart contract to protect linkability, while Tornado Cash~\cite{Tornado} and Zether~\cite{Zether} employ transaction encryption and zero-knowledge proofs to enable privacy-preserving transfers.
+These solutions enhance transaction privacy while inheriting Ethereum's native security guarantees; however, they operate entirely at the L1 level, so the inherent throughput limitations remain.